pingcap/docs-cn/br/backup-and-restore-faq.md

 ## Does BR back up system tables?
 During data restoration, do they raise conflict?

-The system libraries (`information_schema`, `performance_schema`, `mysql`) are filtered out during full backup.
+The system schemas (`information_schema`, `performance_schema`, `mysql`) are filtered out during full backup.
 For more details, refer to the [Backup Principle](/br/backup-and-restore-tool.md#implementation-principles).

-Because these system libraries do not exist in the backup files, no conflict occurs among system tables during data restoration.
+Because these system schemas do not exist in the backup files, no conflict occurs among system tables during data restoration.

 ## What should I do to handle the `Permission denied` or `No such file or directory` error, even if I have tried to run BR using root in vain?